petmat/less-code-is-more/src/pages/types-are-not-tests/index.md

 **typemoq** is a mock library for TypeScript with a very similar syntax as Moq.
 I thought this would be an obvious first choice for me so I gave it a try.

 However, I ran into some typing errors with it that were extremely hard to fix.
 Also, the syntax seemed in TypeScript a bit less idiomatic than in C#.
 It just felt like there had to be a better option.

 Also one of the big problems with typemoq is that it always executes the constructor of the class that it is instantiating.
-For me at least this was a problem.
+For me at least this caused some weird and hard to catch errors in tests.

 ### ts-mockito